 Section 5.1 Operations with Vectors

-In this section, we will see introduce how to perform the arithmetic operations on vectors in Sage.
+In this section, we will introduce how to perform the arithmetic operations on vectors in Sage.

 Vectors can be added and subtracted using the

 operators.
 The result of adding or subtracting two vectors is a new vector with the same number of components.
-A vector can be multiplied by a scalar using the
+A vector components can be scaled by a factor using scalar multiplication and the

 *